kazuma007/video-streaming/README.md

 ### Publish a video API

-The API to publish a video accepts a video file and return the saved content.
+The API to publish a video accepts a video file and returns the saved content.
 The uploaded file is stored in the directory in this repository.

 #### Example